SireME/alx-low_level_programming/0x09-static_libraries/README.md

 #About

-This directory contains projects regarding the C programming language
+This directory contains projects regarding the creation of static libraries in C.